tajpouria/JWT-Memory-Authentication/README.md

                 { httpOnly: true } // javascript cannot not access it anymore );

+            // to clear the actual cookie you can use  res.clearCookie('jid')

             // return access Token
             return sign({ userId: user.id }, "ATSecret", { expiresIn: "15m" });
         }